hmis-tools/hmis-api-server/INSTALL.md

 More detailed information for Debian users:
 --------------------------------------------------------------------
-Here are some helpful steps for getting tomcat7 started with a webapp.
-I'm running Debian jessie (testing).
+Here are some helpful steps for getting tomcat7 started with a webapp while running Debian jessie (testing).

 * Run `apt-get install tomcat7`
 * The server.xml file is now located in `/etc/tomcat7`